vidbina/vidbina.github.io/_drafts/2017-06-13-nixos-cheatsheet.markdown

 ## Syntax

-I've been using NixOS for the better part of the last 2 months now and am still fighting with its syntax and eco-system from time to time.
-Since I'm a big believer or doing shit to understand what is going on, I decided to tweak a few packages to my liking or attempt to add some functionality that I needed as an exercise in wrapping my mind around the Nix-verse.
+I've been using NixOS for the better part of the last 2 months now and I still find myself fighting its syntax and eco-system from time to time.
+Since I'm a big believer in practice, I decided to tweak a few packages to my liking or at least attempt to add some functionality that I needed as an exercise in wrapping my mind around the Nix-verse.

 Let's simplify our lives by making the Nix repl available.